Joint Special Issue on Good Modelling Practice

 Deadlines for submission

 Enquiries and Abstracts of 500 words as soon as possible to any of the three Guest Editors above.
-Full papers by February 28, 2024
+The deadline for full papers has been extended to the end of 2024

 For any queries in submitting your manuscript please contact Tony Jakeman (tony.jakeman@anu.edu.au) for SESMO, Sondoss Elsawah (s.elsawah@adfa.edu.au) for EMS, and Hsiao-Hsuan (Rose) Wang (Hsiaohsuan.Wang@ag.tamu.edu) for ECOMOD, respectively.